A Patient’s Guide to Hip Arthroscopy

 What parts of the hip are involved?

 The hip joint is one of the true ball-and-socket joints of the body.
 The hip socket is called the acetabulum and forms a deep cup that surrounds the ball of the upper thigh bone.
-The thigh bone itself is called the
+The thigh bone itself is called the femur, and the ball on the end is the femoral head.
+The ball and socket arrangement gives the hip a large amount of motion needed for daily activities like walking, squatting, and stair-climbing.

 The surfaces of the femoral head and the inside of the acetabulum are covered with articular cartilage.
 This material is about one-quarter of an inch thick in most large joints.
 Articular cartilage is a tough, slick material that allows the surfaces to slide against one another without damage.